 Limit local administrator rights

-IT best practices dictate that employees not be given local administrator rights (LAR).
+IT best practices dictate that, for their own data protection, employees not be given local administrator rights (LAR).
 LAR is the highest level of permission that is granted to a computer user; this level of permission normally allows the user to install software and change configuration settings.
 It gives someone the ability to shut off the security controls used to protect an organization’s systems, including password controls and anti-malware software.
 Unapproved software could also be installed, breaking critical applications and causing disruption and downtime.
 A company can also be exposed to malware, including a number of different phishing scams that can deliberately run code on systems with full permissions if someone inadvertently clicks on a malicious link or opens infected email content.
 Auditors also frown upon the practice because of its inherent risk.

 Install Microsoft Advanced Threat Protection (ATP)